 This article will help you learn more about different ways you can optimize video marketing to reach success.

 The first step to increasing traffic and sales by using videos is to create helpful content that addresses the audience’s pain points.

 First, listen and understand your audience.
 Before rushing into filming a video, take a step back to gain insight into what your audience wants to know.

 This doesn’t necessarily need to be about your brand.
 Instead, it can also be helpful content surrounding your niche.

-For example, if you sell phone cases, consider making a valuable video about the most resistant materials phone cases can be made of.
+For example, if you sell phone cases, consider making a valuable best tool for video collaboration about the most resistant materials phone cases can be made of.